tombenner/nui/README.md

 * Styling variables are defined at the top, but they can be added/modified/removed as you see fit.
 * You can make an element inherit from multiple style classes (see Creating Custom Style Classes below).
-* Rules beginning with "UI" are applied via UIAppearance, and thus are applied to all elements of that class in the application, regardless of whether they inherit from a NUI class.
+* Style classes beginning with "UI" are applied via UIAppearance, and thus are applied to all elements of that class in the application, regardless of whether they inherit from a NUI class.

 To see all of the available properties and values, see the Style Classes and Style Value Types lists below.

 ### Creating Custom Style Classes

+You can give elements custom style classes (e.g. `LargeButton`), and make those classes inherit from one or more other style classes by using the form `Button:LargeButton`.
+To bypass NUI's styling for a particular element, set the class to `none`.
+You can set an element's style class either in Interface Builder or programmatically:

+#### Setting an Element's Style Class in Interface Builder

-To give an element a custom style class (e.g. `LargeButton`), set a runtime attribute for it in Interface Builder (in Identity Inspector > User Defined Runtime Attributes, click `+`).
-Set the Key Path to `nuiClass`, Type to `String`, and Value to `LargeButton`:
+To do this, you'll set a runtime attribute for the element (in Identity Inspector > User Defined Runtime Attributes, click `+`).
+Set the Key Path to `nuiClass`, Type to `String`, and Value to `LargeButton` (or `Button:MyButton`:

 [![](https://raw.github.com/tombenner/nui/master/Screenshots/SettingARuntimeAttribute.png)](https://raw.github.com/tombenner/nui/master/Screenshots/SettingARuntimeAttribute.png)

-If you want it to inherit styling rules from another style class, like `Button`, set the value to `Button:LargeButton`.

-To bypass NUI's styling for a particular element, simply set the value to `none`.
+#### Setting an Element's Style Class Programmatically

+To do this, you'll want to import the NUI category for the element.
+If you're styling a UIButton, you'd import:

+    #import "UIButton+NUI.h"

+You can then set `nuiClass` on your element:

+    myButton.nuiClass = @"LargeButton";

 *N.B.
 A style class can inherit from an indefinite number of style rules, so if you want to create groups of style rules, you can set `nuiClass` to something like `@"MyStyleGroup1:MyStyleGroup2:MyButton"`.*